Cottonwood

 Directions

-From Interstate 10, take State Highway 385 south to Fort Stockton and into Marathon.
 From Marathon, drive 40 miles south on State Highway 385 to the north entrance of Big Bend National Park.
-Drive straight for 26 miles to Park Headquarters at Panther Junction.
-Turn right at the intersection and go 13 miles west.
+Continue straight for 26 miles to Park Headquarters at Panther Junction.
+Turn right and go 13 miles west.
 Take a left at the Ross Maxwell Scenic Drive and drive 23 miles to Cottonwood Campground.
-GPS Warning: GPS units may send you down Old Maverick Road, an unpaved, very rough road.
-Do not take Old Maverick Road unless you have a four wheel drive and high clearance vehicle.
+GPS Warning: Do not take Old Maverick Road unless you have a 4WD high-clearance vehicle.

 Nearby Campgrounds